kc01-8/photoshopCClinux/README.md

 ![setup-screenshot](images/setup-screenshot.png)
 </div>

-during installation please pay attention to the script messages
+During installation pay attention to the script messages

 > **NOTE :** make sure OS version in wine is on windows 7

 installer script use `winetricks` to install necessary components

 ## :wine_glass: wineprefix Configuration
-if you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below
+To configure the wineprefix of photoshop you can use `winecfg.sh` script:
 ```bash
 chmod +x winecfg.sh
 ./winecfg.sh